 Wait until your speaker finishes booting before proceeding to the next step.

-2. Move your tablet close to the speaker and turn on Bluetooth.
 Avoid being further than fifteen to twenty feet away, for maximum setup speed and minimum errors.
-The app and your speaker require Bluetooth on your mobile device be enabled, so that settings that you establish in the app prior to when the speaker connects to Wi-Fi are communicated to the speaker.
+You must enable Bluetooth so that the app and your speaker.
+This lets the app transmit the settings that you establish to the speaker.

 The app is located somewhere on the home screen pages, depending on where you might have moved it.
 On our iPad Air, it’s on home page three, as shown next, as pointed at by the purple arrow.